ShaleenMuiruri/Portfolio/content/featured/NetflixCloneApp/index.md

     - Next JS
     - Tailwind CSS
     - Mongo DB
-showInProjects: true
+showInProjects: false
 ---

 A Netflix Clone Software built using React, Tailwind CSS, Next.JS, Mongo DB and Prisma.
-The app has also incorporated a Google Account and GitHub Account logins.
+The app has also incorporated a Google Account and GitHub Account logins.  -->